edobelini/Broccoli_lab/Balanced_SET_levels_favor_the_correct_enhancer_repertoire_during_cell_fate_acquisition/README.md

 <!-- Pipelines -->
 ## Pipelines
-In this folder the snakemake pipeline used to analyzed all the epigenomic data (ATAC, ChIP-seq, Hi-C) are deposited.
-Within every folder are present:
+In this folder the snakemake pipelines used to analyzed all the epigenomic data (ATAC, ChIP-seq, Hi-C) are deposited.
+Within the folder are present:
-* `.sk` file, that contain all rules sequence.
+* `.sk` files, that contain all rules sequence.

 * `.yaml` file, that must be edit according to organism and statistics and user needs.